openhpc/cloudwg/tutorials/pearc20/exercise1.md

 ~~~

 Now, we are going to run the cloud formation template that will deploy our cluster.
 But first, we need to update the template to include the AMIs we just built.
+The text editors `vim`, `emacs`, and `nano` are all available.

 Edit the slurm-static-ohpc.yml file in ~/PEARC20/Exercise-1/cfn-templates/slurm-static-ohpc.yml and replace OHPC_CONTROLLER_AMI and both entries of OHPC_COMPUTE_AMI with the AMI IDs you just generated with packer.